apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

    `getFileStatus(P).getBlockSize()`.
 1. By inference, it MUST be > 0 for any file of length > 0.

-### `boolean hasCapability(String capability, Path path)`

-#### Preconditions

-`capability` is a string in the list defined in
-<a href="#StreamCapability">StreamCapability</a>, for all filesystems,
-or a specific option which a filesystem may have enabled.
-For the latter, the URI scheme of the filesystem must be used as a prefix of the capability, such as "s3a:magic.committer".

-#### Postconditions

-If and only if the filesystem at the specified path has the named capability, may the predicate return `true`.

-If the capability is unknown, or the capability is not known to be supported, the predicate MUST return `false`.

-This is an extension of the <a href="#StreamCapability">StreamCapability</a>, extended to take a path, and so work with filesystems which can mount other filesystems too.

 ## <a name="state_changing_operations"></a> State Changing Operations

 ### `boolean mkdirs(Path p, FsPermission permission)`